swang-jisoo/SQL/README.md

 ## Motivation

-I summarized the summarized contents of DM course to keep reviewing important concepts.
+I summarized the  contents of DM course to keep reviewing important concepts.

 ## Features

 - summary of Database Management course
 - individual assignments and APEX group project
-- preparation for AITP competition (updataed in April 2017)
+- preparation for AITP competition (DB contests, updataed in April 2017)

 ## Credits